-\paragraph{Computational Efficiency and Scalability.} It is worth reiterating that the computational efficiency of an ML model is a significant marker of overall performance.
+It is worth reiterating that the computational efficiency of an ML model is a significant marker of overall performance.
 We test efficiency in terms of two critical quantities, the \emph{training throughput} and the \emph{inference latency}.
-For a given input and model size, training throughput measures the number of samples that a model can process during training (forward pass, backward pass and gradient update) per unit time (second) on a given compute system (GPU or CPU).
+For a given input and model size, training throughput measures the number of samples that a model can process during training (forward pass, backward pass and gradient update) per unit time (in seconds) on a given compute system (GPU or CPU).
 The higher the training throughput, the faster the model can be trained.
 On the other hand, the inference latency is the amount of time it takes for a model to infer a single input.
 We present the throughput and latency for GAOT and three selected baselines (RIGNO-18 for Graph-based, GINO for FNO-based and Transolver for Transformer-based models) in Table \ref{tab:main-model_comparison} for learning tasks (such as the bluff-body dataset for compressible flow) where the domain geometry varies throughout the dataset.
-These experiments are conducted on one NVIDIA-4090 GPU with float32 precision.
+These experiments are conducted on one NVIDIA GeForce RTX 4090 GPU with float32 precision.
 We see from this table that GAOT has the highest training throughput and the fastest inference latency, being almost $50\%$ and $15\%$, respectively better than the second-most efficient model (GINO). \\